Avi-Cohen-Nehemia/camping-api/README.md

 # happy.camper
-API containing useful information on a selection of campsites across the UK The front-end part of this project can be found here: https://github.com/Avi-Cohen-Nehemia/happy-campers
+API containing useful information on a selection of campsites across the UK.

+The front-end part of this project can be found here: https://github.com/Avi-Cohen-Nehemia/happy-campers

 ## General